rapidsai/raft/README.md

 ## Folder Structure and Contents

-The folder structure mirrors the main RAPIDS repos (cuDF, cuML, cuGraph...), with the following folders:
+The folder structure mirrors other RAPIDS repos (cuDF, cuML, cuGraph...), with the following folders:

 - `cpp`: Source code for all C++ code.
 The code is currently header-only, therefore it is in the `include` folder (with no `src`).
 - `python`: Source code for all Python source code.